ekamil/mac-keyboard-shortcuts/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see [Command-line Reference] or [API Usage Examples] for details.

 ## Contributing

 Contributions are very welcome.
+For inspiration look at [file an issue|issues].
+Especially the action codes and the logic around modifier masks needs attention.

 To learn more, see the [Contributor Guide].

 ## License